-Aerial photography is helping to protect threatened landscapes
+This powerful tool is helping environmentalists protect threatened landscapes across the continent

 SIX YEARS AGO, CHRISTOPHER BOYER left a career in watershed restoration after becoming alarmed by the loss of western lands to suburban sprawl, mining and oil and gas development.
 These days he’s flying a 1957 Cessna with removable doors and a camera mounted to its underside so he can take photos from the cockpit.
 He is among a growing cadre of photographers who take to the air to save threatened habitats across North America.
 “Aerial images have tremendous power to educate people about important issues affecting the landscape,” says Boyer, founder of Kestrel Aerial Services, Inc. The photos “provide a sense of scale and give context to an issue.”